 What Smoothwall does

-- Smoothwall’s digital monitoring solution will be able to flag any concerning activity to your designated administrators so action can be taken to help the vulnerable person.
+- Smoothwall’s threat detection technology will be able to flag any concerning activity to your designated administrators so action can be taken to help the vulnerable person.

 - With our dynamic content web filter technology, we are able to detect certain phrases for these “games” and to ensure such sites are categorized correctly and users are protected.